nenxuto/crispy-broccoli/README.md

 # 🥦Crispy Broccoli🥦

-A command line tool built with [Bubbletea](https://github.com/charmbracelet/bubbletea/tree/main) that scans a selected file and extracts embedded strings from Golang PE files.
+A command line tool built with [Bubbletea](https://github.com/charmbracelet/bubbletea/tree/main) that scans a selected file and extracts embedded strings from Golang (PE and Mach-O) files.

 What it does